 This worksheet is for people who don't like the word budget but still want to get a grip on their finances.
 Basic personal finance is mostly about managing cash flow which means tracking and planning how money is entering and leaving your real and virtual pockets.
 This worksheet can be used for tracking your spending as well as creating a budget.

 Monthly Cash Flowfor Excel

-This worksheet was created for use in a book about personal finance and getting free from debt.
+This worksheet was created to be used as an educational resource for personal finance classes.
 It includes a fairly comprehensive set of expense categories and was designed to be easy to understand and simple to customize.
 It's mainly for people who don't already use Quicken (you can generate a report like this from Quicken very easily via the Reports menu).

 Although there are some really cool things that can be done with Excel to make this worksheet more useful, I have intentionally kept this template simple.
 Quicken was my personal tool of choice when it comes to personal money management (before they switched to a subscription fee).
 If you want to use a free spreadsheet with the ability to enter transactions in account registers like you do in Quicken, you can try the Money Management Template.

 Keep in mind that spreadsheets allow you to make more mistakes than software like Quicken, because spreadsheets use formulas and calculations that you may mess up by accident.